skypjack/entt/docs/md/graph.md

 }
 ```

-Then it's possible to instantiate an execution graph by means of other functions
+Then it is possible to instantiate an execution graph by means of other functions
 such as `out_edges` to retrieve the children of a given task or `edges` to get
 the identifiers.